mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 Although, in practice I found [AImageDecoder_setTargetSize](https://developer.android.com/ndk/reference/group/image-decoder#aimagedecoder_settargetsize) to be slower than I'd expect a down-sampling operation to be.
 If the performance of this API concerns you and you have other approach in hand, try loading the full resolution image and down-sampling `Image` separately.

 ---
+With the solution so far, you can get a working version of image decoding in native layer.

 Reasons to read further: